Parkland's 25th Anniversary

 - Parkland's study of economic, social, cultural and political issues facing Albertans and Canadians is vital to the health of our society.

-Enjoy our 25th anniversary fun from March 25
+25th anniversary fun from March 25

 The campaign concluded with an online party the evening of March 25.
 The celebration featured entertainment, special guests and door prizes.